-The Board Charter provides that where practical, the Chairman of the Board will be a non-executive director.
-The Chairman, Kin Wai Lau is a non-executive director but is not considered by the Board to be independent.
+The Board charters provides that where practical, the Chairman of the Board will be a non-executive director.
+The Chairman, Kin Wai Lau is an executive director and is not considered by the Board to be independent.

 (e) Directors' Independence